MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/quick-start-blazor-server-app.md

 **Congratulations!** You have successfully connected to the Web API.

 This quickstart sample shows a simple approach to create a Visual Studio project without any exception handling or method to refresh the access token.
-You can expand on the example to perform more complex operations, and wrap the `HttpClient` in a service class to handle the permissions.
+You can expand on the example to perform more complex operations, and wrap the `HttpClient` object in a service class to handle the permissions.

 The [Enhanced quickstart](enhanced-quick-start.md) topic shows how to:

-- implement exception handling methods
+- Implement exception handling methods
-- basic authentication method using a connection string
+- Use basic authentication with a connection string
-- create a reusable method to refresh the access token
+- Create a reusable method to refresh the access token
-- build reusable methods for data operations
+- Build reusable methods for data operations

 ## Next steps